 Fact: Communication doesn’t necessarily take a hit

 Communication can also be affected in a proper working environment for many reasons.
 Ensuring regular and proper communication during remote team management is a proactive and conscious effort.
-Adhering to a set of guidelines while communicating can even ensure that transparency and collaboration increases in the long run.
-A great way to ensure proactive remote team collaboration is to use the right tools for them, to facilitate all methods of meetings, whether that’s one-on-one chats or lengthy video calls.
+Adhering to a set of guidelines while communicating can even ensure that transparency and collaboration increase in the long run.
+A great way to ensure proactive remote team collaboration is to use the right tools for them, to facilitate all methods of meetings, whether that’s one-on-one chats or lengthy video calls by video call API.

 Fact: Remote teams does not bring any harm to your data.

 This remote team misconception stems from the fact that many organisations do not have proper oversight or policies relating to data security in place.
 Connecting to unsecured home networks or coffee shop WiFi can put data at risk, but not if the organisation preemptively outlines measures to prepare for these situations.
 Clear policies around remote work, such as changing passwords regularly and conducting online security training courses, might work well.
 Giving employees the right tools, such as VPN and anti-phishing software also go a long way in ensuring data security from the get-go.